ArseniyShestakov/hamster/content/post/thejourneyoffantasy.md

 I was big fan of Remarque in past because I'm not very emotional person and here I can confess that Malazan is one of few books that not only make me laugh like crazy, but also made me cry.
 There also multiple bits that make me feel sick in stomach since some of events explained in the books are very fucked up.
 Obviously there is tons of fantasy that paint grim, dark and cruel worlds image like in ASoIaF, but it's never felt so real.

 Another strong point of series is that all books except last two have meaningful ending and more than one big convergence in each.
 While series require a lot of attention to details to enjoy you can still get some kind of checkpoint on ending of each book.
+Overall Malazan is masterpiece and as a consequence I could write twice as much about it and it's will never be enough.

 Malazan is the only world that I didn't manage to fully conquer at first try since it's took me almost half of year to finish main series.
 In July 2018 I picked Esslemont books, but within a month I understood to finish all side-series I'll need another go.
 Considering there is nice mixed reading order available recommended by authors it's good reason for re-read.